hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 includes additional transaction processors written in several languages.
 The following lists the processors that are included:

-* tp_config
+* tp_settings

-  - A config family transaction processor written in Python
+  - A settings family transaction processor written in Python

 * tp_intkey_go